ecamo19/learning_book/docs/how_to/use_force_eo.md

 + (5) Dry run (-n | --no-act).
 Will trigger a dry run that will only return the number of images and their total data volume.

 + (6) Keep metadata (-k | --keep-meta).
 Will write the results of the query to the level 1 datapool directory.
 Two files will be created if Landsat and Sentinel-2 data is queried at the same time.
-Filename: csd_metadata_YYYY-MM-DDTHH-MM-SS
+Filename: csd_metadata_YYYY-MM-DDTHH-MM-SS.

 + (7) Check for FORCE Level-2 log files (-l | --logs).
 Check and and remove any products from the search that have been processed previously.
 Note that this only checks for the presence of log files, not for actual Level-2 products.